Maha Singh: Death and legacy

-Samadhi of Maha Singh or Mahan Singh, near Sheranwala Garden, Gujranwala.
+Samadhi of Maha Singh or Mahan Singh, in Sheranwala Garden, Gujranwala.

-During the siege of Sodhra, which was being occupied by the Bhangi Misl, he contracted dysentery The ambitious Sukarchakia chief was having a failing health due to overwork and exhaustion and in the course of the siege of Sodhra when the victory was just insight he was suddenly taken ill by a violent attack of fever.
+During the Siege of Sodhra, which was being occupied by the Bhangi Misl, he contracted dysentery The ambitious Sukarchakia chief was having a failing health due to overwork and exhaustion and in the course of the siege of Sodhra when the victory was just insight he was suddenly taken ill by a violent attack of fever.
 He handed charge to Ranjit Singh and retired to Gujranwala.
 Ranjit Singh was victorious but Maha Singh died on April 15, 1790.
 According to Hari Ram Gupta, "There is not the least doubt about it that if he had lived ten years longer, he would have become the sole monarch of the whole of northern India from the Khyber Pass to the Ganga, and from the Himalayas to the Arabian sea, and Emperor Shah Alam II would have become his protege."Muhammad Latif states,"Mahan Singh was brave, enterprising and prudent beyond his years; and the age in which he lived highly favoured his ambitious schemes His early feats in arms had acquired for him so great a reputation that many influential independent Sardars joined his banner.
 His rapid successes gave him an ascendancy over all the Sikh chiefs.
 His military genius, undaunted courage, stern temper and rigid observance of the rules of delicacy and honour, at times, involved him in serious trouble, but he honourably acquitted himself on all such occasions."